OpenEducationAnalytics/OpenEducationAnalytics/modules/module_creation_kit/rubric/basic.md

 ## Compute
 - [ ] Define schema for initial data prep and pseudonymization.
-- [ ] Implement function to process data from stage 1 into stage 2.
+- [ ] Implement function(s) to process data from stage 1 into stage 2.